learn-co-curriculum/java-module2-project/README.md

 (3) Generate a getter method for the `currentSize` instance variable named `getCurrentSize`.

 (4) Create a method named `add` that takes one parameter and returns a `boolean`.
 The parameter type should be `Concert`.

 - The `currentSize` instance variable represents the number of concerts that have been added to the array.
 Initially this value is 0.
-- If the array is not full (i.e. the current size is less than the array length), add the parameter object into the array using the current size as the index.
-Increment the current size and return `true` to indicate the concert was added to the repository.
+- If the array is not full (i.e. `currentSize` is less than the array length), add the parameter object into the array using `currentSize` as the index.
+Increment `currentSize` and return `true` to indicate the concert was added to the repository.
 - If the array is already full, simply return `false` to indicate the concert could not be added to the repository.